...makes marking patchwork units quick as a whistle!

 They come in two sizes—8" and 12" inch.
 Mine is eight inches long and I've never had need of a longer one.

-Click either image below to go directly to Amazon.com to purchase the Quick Quarter Ruler.
-(On that page you'll also see Fons and Porter's version of this quilting ruler.)
+Click either image below to go directly to Amazon.com to read reviews and/or purchase a Quick Quarter Ruler that fits your piecing needs.

 Got'cha covered! :D

 Fons and Porter offers two different 2-packs.
 The first includes two of the standard size.

 The extra-long 14"/18" combo shown below works well for quick piecing with layer cake precuts (whose diagonal measurement is a hair over 14").